-Learning the systems and culture of an organization can be difficult.
 The information on this page is designed to help you understand our system, how we operate, and where to go for assistance and or support.
 Each new employee receives an in-depth orientation and will train with current staff in the classroom.
 New employees will not work alone with children until they have completed their orientation to the program.

-The Edgar L. and Rheta A. Berkley Child and Family Development Center is part of the University of Missouri-Kansas City' School of Education and the University of Missouri System.
-We are defined as a Center/ Project that benefits the students and community.
+The Edgar L. and Rheta A. Berkley Child and Family Development Center is part of the University of Missouri-Kansas City' School of Education, Social Work, and Psychological Sciences (SESWPS) and the University of Missouri System.
+We are defined as a Learning Laboratory Center/ Project that benefits the students, UMKC employees and Kansas City community.
 Berkley is a brick and cement building that was converted from the original university bookstore and renovated into an early care and education program in 1993.
 Berkley has eight classrooms four serving the infant toddler department and four serving preschool age children.
 Berkley does not operate a school age program.
 The following information describes each one of Berkley's Circles of Influence.
 As shown in the diagram at the end of this document, communication flows back and forth between all of these areas.
-The broadest circle of influence is the UM system and our core purpose is children and families.
-Berkley is directly linked to the UM through UMKC and The School of Education.
+The broadest circle of influence is the UM system, and our core purpose is children and families.
+Berkley is directly linked to the UM system through UMKC and School of Education, Social Work, and Psychological Sciences.